pyth-network/documentation/pages/price-feeds/migrate-an-app-to-pyth/chainlink.md

 # Migrate from Chainlink to Pyth

-This guide explains how to migrate an EVM application that uses Chainlink price feeds to use Pyth price feeds.
+This guide explains how to migrate an EVM application that uses Chainlink price feeds to Pyth price feeds.
 Pyth provides a Chainlink-compatible interface for its price feeds to make this process simple.
 There are two main steps to the migration:

-1. Deploy the `PythAggregatorV3` contract to provide a Chainlink-compatible feed interface.
+1. Deploy the [`PythAggregatorV3`](https://github.com/pyth-network/pyth-crosschain/blob/main/target_chains/ethereum/sdk/solidity/PythAggregatorV3.sol) contract to provide a Chainlink-compatible feed interface.
 2. Schedule price updates for the feeds required by your app.

 ## Install Pyth SDKs